Team 'reads minds' to understand human tool use

-Category: Environment Hits: 0Researchers have made an astonishing new discovery about how our brains control our hands.
+Category: Environment Hits: 1Researchers have made an astonishing new discovery about how our brains control our hands.
 The team used MRI data to study which parts of the brain are used when we handle tools.
 The findings could help shed light on the regions of the brain that evolved in humans and set us apart from primates, and could pave the way for the development of next-generation prosthetic limbs that tap into the brain's control center.

 Read more https://www.sciencedaily.com/releases/2021/05/210510133204.htm